 A CVL is used for the closure of an insolvency limited company.
 However, a Members’ Voluntary Liquidation (MVL), though voluntary, requires the company to be solvent and is used for purposes other than the inability to pay creditors.

 What’s the Job of a Liquidator in a Creditor’s Voluntary Liquidation?

 To be appointed as a liquidator in the UK.
-The law requires the person, appointed as a liquidator, to be a licensed insolvency practitioner, regulated by a professional body.
-Once appointed, the Insolvency Practitioner has a duty of care to’act in good faith’ at all times while in office, and work to maximise the return for company creditors, so they may therefore receive repayment.
+The law requires the person appointed as a liquidator to be a licensed insolvency practitioner regulated by a professional body.
+Once appointed, the Insolvency Practitioner has a duty of care to ‘act in good faith at all times while in office, and work to maximise the return for company creditors, so they can therefore receive repayment.

-The liquidator’s primary role is to focus on realising the assets of the company, so they then may distribute the proceeds to the company creditors.
+The liquidator’s primary role is to focus on realising the company’s assets to distribute the proceeds to the company creditors.

-The licensed Insolvency Practitioner has powers to investigate the conduct of any director of the company before their appointment and if the evidence is found of wrongful trading then commence prosecution and refer matters to The Insolvency Service.
-ALL liquidators are charged with such duties and if they fail to carry out such matters then they themselves face investigation.
+The licensed Insolvency Practitioner has powers to investigate the conduct of any director of the company before their appointment.
+If the evidence is found of wrongful trading, then commence prosecution and refer matters to The Insolvency Service.
+ALL liquidators are charged with such duties, and if they fail to carry out such matters, they themselves face investigation.

-The ever-changing impact of the corona19 virus pandemic hit industry and commerce hard in the UK.
-Many are facing financial ruin or mounting financial distress.
+The ever-changing impact of the Corona19 virus pandemic hit industry and commerce hard in the UK.
+Many face financial ruin or mounting financial distress.
 While happening, can creditors take action by using the courts to collect money while under lockdown?

 UK’s government faces challenging times.
 They are introducing new rules to mitigate the severe financial crisis; UK businesses endure.
-HMGOV hopes the response then helps companies, so they then continue trading while restructuring, and rescue plans implemented.
+HMGOV hopes the response helps companies continue trading while restructuring and rescue plans are implemented.
 Therefore, saving jobs and refloating the UK economy.